expo/expo/docs/pages/tutorial/gestures.md

 const AnimatedImage = Animated.createAnimatedComponent(Image);
 ```

-The `createAnimatedComponent()`method can wrap any component.
+The `createAnimatedComponent()` can wrap any component.
 It looks at the `style` prop of the component, determines which value is animated, and then applies updates to create an animation.

-## Step 3: Add a tap Gesture
+## Step 4: Add a tap Gesture

 React Native Gesture Handler allows us to add behavior when it detects user input, like a double tap event.